INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 4.1 Annual Meeting of Members.

-The Corporation shall hold an Annual Meeting of Members at the biennial International Conference on Zebrafish Development and Genetics meeting and at another conference sponsored by the Society or the European Zebrafish Meeting, a time and place to be fixed by the President.
+The Corporation shall hold an Annual Meeting of Members at the and/or at another conference sponsored by the Society or the European Zebrafish Meeting, a time and place to be fixed by the President.
 The agenda for the Annual Meeting of Members shall include but not be limited to a report on the activities of the Society and, when appropriate, the results of elections of the officer Directors and Regional Representative Directors pursuant to § 5.5.

 4.2 Special Meetings.
 Special meetings of Members may be held at the call or the request of the President, a majority of the Board, or the request of at least a majority of the Members.
 Notice of the time and place shall be given in sufficient time for the convenient assembly of the Members.